Location:

 Image Source 6 by E, edited by the author.

-I wavered, did not know whether to publish this feature before identifying the chassis and providing a decent story for the car.
+I wavered, did not know whether to publish this profile before identifying the chassis and providing a decent story for the car.
 However, where the 6C series is concerned, we can see a little more of it, particularly the profile and the cockpit.
 And for a more thorough description, we can reference 6C 1750 Gran Sport #8513045, which covers the broad scope in sufficient detail.

 Note that this 6C Alfa hails from the same venue as 8C 2300 Corto Mille Miglia #2111015.
 A cloudy St Michaels afternoon, supple tones on the waterfront, provides even light that translates easily to an illustrated format.
 Back then it seemed like old Alfas popped up every show, and yet these were good days.
 St Michaels took a best-of approach in its early years and focused on the classic era exclusively.
 And the Alfa Romeo centennial had just passed in 2010.
 So everyone wanted to see rare red cars.
 Thinking of the broader portfolio, I find it worthwhile to include yet another 6C just to take in a few more perspectives.
 Because sufficiency doesn't court passion.
 So if we wish to discuss Alfa Romeo in passionate terms, then we cannot be so easily sated.